Frequently Asked Questions

 Where would my investments be held?

-It is KWML's firm policy that our firm will not serve as trustee, we will not have custody of our client's asset, and we transfer any securities or money besides to and from the name of the account holder.
+It is KWML's firm policy that our firm will not serve as trustee, we will not have custody of our client's assets, or we transfer any securities or money besides to and from the name of the account holder.